On the difference between thermalization in open and isolated quantum systems: a case study: Results

-Our main numerical results are given in Fig.~\ref{fig:OQS}.
+In Fig.~\ref{fig:OQS}, we analyze the numerical results for the same simulation as in Fig.~\ref{fig:OQS_IQS_crossover}, considering only early times, $t \leq t_\oqs$.
 In particular, graphs (a) and (d) illustrate the correctness of Eq.~\eqref{open_system_thermalization_2}, both for the free fermion case ($V=0$, panels (a)--(c)) and the interacting case ($V\neq 0$, panels (d)--(f)).

-To simulate the dynamics starting from an arbitrary, but fixed, initial state of the DQD we choose a set of random parameters in $\hat{H}_S^{\rm ini}$.
 Panels (a) and (d) of Fig.~\ref{fig:OQS} show the dynamics of a representative observable $\langle \hat{n}_1 (t) \hat{n}_2 (t) \rangle$, see Eq.~\eqref{eq:four_operators}, in the regime $t\leq t_\oqs$ with $t_\oqs (\LB)$ given in \eqref{toqs}, for various choices of $\LB$, and one choice of initial state $|\psi(0)\rangle$, see Eq.~\eqref{typical_initial_state}.
 One clearly sees that plots for smaller values of $\LB$ overlap with those of larger values of $\LB$, demonstrating that there is no finite bath size effect in this regime.
 With increase in $\LB$, which leads to increase in $t_\oqs$, the observable expectation value converges to that obtained from $\hat{\rho}_\MGS$.
 Note, that $\hat{\rho}_\MGS$ and hence the dashed lines depend on the value of $V$.
-In panels (b) and (e) of Fig.~\ref{fig:OQS}, we display the dynamics of $\langle \hat{n}_1 (t) \hat{n}_2 (t) \rangle$ in the regime $t\leq t_\oqs$ for two different randomly chosen initial states of the DQD, keeping $\LB=26$.
+In panels (b) and (e) of Fig.~\ref{fig:OQS}, we display the dynamics of $\langle \hat{n}_1 (t) \hat{n}_2 (t) \rangle$ in the regime $t\leq t_\oqs$ for the two different randomly chosen initial states of the DQD (see Fig.~\ref{fig:OQS_IQS_crossover}), keeping $\LB=26$.
 The plots clearly demonstrate that irrespective of its initial value, the average of the observable converges to its value in $\hat{\rho}_\MGS$.
 This is the second result of the paper.